awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 Type: Integer
 Required: No
 `evaluateOnExit`
-Array of up to 5 objects that specify conditions under which the job should be retried or failed\.
+Array of up to 5 objects that specify conditions under which the job is retried or failed\.
 If this parameter is specified, then the `attempts` parameter must also be specified\.
 If `evaluateOnExit` is specified but none of the entries match, then the job is retried\.

 ```
 "evaluateOnExit": [